Documentation Index

 Why add WebSocket support?

-A singleprompt can generate dozens of streaming updates and ACP is more bidirectional in nature than MCP.
-With Streamable HTTP, the server can only push via SSE on POST responses or a separate GET stream.
-WebSocket provides true bidirectional messaging, lower per-message overhead, and connection persistence.
+ACP is highly bidirectional with frequent streaming updates.
+WebSocket provides true bidirectional messaging with lower per-message overhead than HTTP.
 Clients MUST support WebSocket so that servers can choose to only support WebSocket connections, simplifying deployment.
-Streamable HTTP remains available as an additional option for environments where WebSocket is not viable on the server side (e.g., serverless).
+Streamable HTTP remains available as an additional option for environments where WebSocket is not viable on the server side (e.g., serverless).How does the server distinguish WebSocket from SSE on GET?

 By inspecting theUpgrade: websocket header.
 This is standard HTTP behavior.